September 2013 Update: Read my latest article on the kerfuffle over Fed “leaks” and see where Vigilant fits into the story.

-Although Vigilant Futures founder Arvind Ramanathan confirmed in an interview with me that his company had funded CEP News, the now defunct news agency had always refused to say who its funders were.
+Although Vigilant Futures founder Arvind Ramanathan confirmed in an interview with me that his company had funded CEP News, the now defunct news agency had always declined to say who all its funders were.

 Had it been know that CEP News was supported by a hedge fund-like proprietary trading company, it might not have been able to access government lock-ups where sensitive and potentially market-moving economic data is released.

-Late last year, Vigilant Futures removed all its executives’ profiles from LinkedIn.
+Late last year, the LinkedIn profiles of top Vigilant Futures executives were removed.
 Their presence on the business networking site allowed reporters and other Vigilant watchers to figure out relationships and see related searches.

 Like the old Vigilant Futures site, the new Vigilant Global site does not have the name of any of its executives on its site and its office photos show no signs of any human presence.
 (Update: People now feature in the photos.)